dy/piezo/docs/r&d.md

   + less cognitive load, very simple
   + less characters
   - reserves atoms for single-purpose, better keep them free?
+    + case-insensitive code doesn't make point for quoted values
+      * so qotes only act as separators from regular syntax, not literal strings

 ## [x] Wasmtree instead of IR would be simpler -> nope, it's less flexible and less supported